thrawn01/quartz-garden/content/posts/Testing private methods.md

 you how many times I’ve come across useful and reusable code that was thoughtlessly left private and thus inaccessible.
-I’ve been at companies where entire classes were copied 10+ times in different locations of a vast code base because the original author never imagined the class would be useful to any one but himself.
+I’ve been at companies where entire classes were copied 10+ times in different locations of a vast code base because the original author never imagined the class would be useful to anyone but himself.
 Because of this, I write my code public first and make thoughtful decisions about how my code is used.